 The truth: He was a spoilt brat with the makings of a tyrant

 The myth: She was defined by her intense piety and sober-mindedness

-Mary has gone down in history as a severe, humourless monarch.
+Mary Tudor has gone down in history as a severe, humourless monarch.
 Although she lacked the charisma of her father, Henry VIII, and half-sister, Elizabeth, England’s first crown queen regnant was a different woman in the closeted world of her privy chamber.

-One of Mary’s favourite companions there was her female jester, Jane Cooper, known as ‘Jane the Fool’.
+One of Mary I’s favourite companions there was her female jester, Jane Cooper, known as ‘Jane the Fool’.
 In common with other ‘fools’ of the period, Jane may have had learning disabilities.
 The queen was extremely fond of her and gave her many valuable clothes, as well as an unusual number of shoes.
 Jane was joined by another jester, ‘Lucretia the Tumbler’.
 Although she and Jane sometimes performed together, Lucretia was a trained entertainer with impressive (and presumably acrobatic) skills.

 Mary was also an avid gambler and loved to play cards and board games.
 Like her father, she was fond of masques and plays, and cherished an abiding love of music.
 She also loved to provide entertainments and feasts for her court.
 One Spanish visitor claimed that she spent more than 300,000 ducats a year on her table and that she and her court “drink more than would fill the Valladolid river”.

 Nowhere was Mary’s passionate nature more obvious than in her relationship with her husband, Philip of Spain.
 She fell head over heels in love with him after seeing only his portrait, and lavished affection on him after they were married.
 According to his adviser, Philip himself was rather less enamoured, as his wife was “no good from the point of view of fleshly sensuality”.